 “I don’t like it.”

-Had Brian himself been a braver man, he would have marched straight over to Mr. Solinus’ office himself and barked at him straight about the situation until he was dragged out and thrown to rave in the streets.
-That being said, by no means does this mean that Brian wasn’t brave.
+Had Brian himself been a braver man, he would have marched straight over to Mr. Solinus’ office himself and barked at him with no reservation about the situation until he was dragged out and thrown to rave in the streets.
+That being said, this in no way meant that Brian wasn’t brave.
 He was daring.
 It was just that there was another aspect of his character that had a much stronger dictation of his life and manner.
 He was a Slytherin.
-And that mean his cunning.
+And that mean he had cunning.

 “We’re going to find her.
 First stop is getting Oliver Wood.”

 “But we haven’t got permission –“ Pete wished he’d been able to stop himself, because Brian’s intention was perfectly clear.
 “How could we get in?”

 “Well hold on, Pete, I just came up with the idea.
 We’d have to get past our own Aurors…”

 “Not ours.
 Not under our authority.
 If anything, they’re probably under orders to stop us.”
 Pete’s lips curled.
 “So we can’t send us in.”

 “Nobody else is going to help us.
 Or do you think that Verity Walters will do the job?
 Because I don’t think this is the time to bring a girl you think is pretty on an adventure, especially if they’re as batshit crazy and scary as Verity Walters.”

 “I was thinking more the other girls.”

 “They’d be perfect.
 Nobody’s going to think of fan girls if they go on a tour or something, and if they know him themselves –“